صور الصفحة

 48 Remember what my substance is: for hast

-thou made all the children of men in vain ?
+thou made all the children of men in vain?

 49 Who is the man that shall live, and not

-see death that shall deliver his soul from the
+see death: that shall deliver his soul from the

 hand of hell?

-51 Be mindful, O Lord, of the reproach of thy servants (which I have held in my bosom) of many nations:
+51 Be mindful, O Lord, of the reproach of thy servants (which I have held in my bosom) of

 A prayer for the mercy of God; recounting the short-